Scenario. Simulation

 We can also update some of the model default options in Scenario.
 In the next example we update the simulation conditions stored in the Scenario:

-• Update the value of parameter dose = 100.
+- Update the value of parameter

-• Update simulation time span to (0, 1000).
+sw2instead of a single dose. - Update simulation time span to

 The Scenario can be created with the following code: